Five die in Christian-Muslim clashes in Egypt

 Residents said the violence broke out on Friday when a group of Christian children were drawing on a wall of a Muslim religious institute.

-A Reuters reporter saw what looked like a swastika drawn on the wall.
-Muslim residents said it had offended them because it looked like a cross.
+A Reuters reporter saw what looked like a swastika drawn on the wall, which Muslim residents said had offended them because it looked like a cross.

 "I saw the kids drawing on the wall after afternoon prayers so I grabbed them and told them to remove what they'd just written," said Mahmoud Mahmoud al-Alfi, a Muslim resident.